-Unfortunately, only one play, The bad-tempered man, survives, together with considerable portions of a further five.
-However, many of Menander's comedies were translated into Latin and adapted by authors like Terentius and Plautus, and these plays have survived.
+Unfortunately, only one play, The bad-tempered man, survives, together with considerable portions of another five.
+However, many of Menander's comedies were translated into Latin and adapted by authors like Terence and Plautus, and these plays have survived.

 They were extremely popular.
 Julius Caesar, on crossing the Rubico, quoted Menander: "the die is cast".
 Pliny the Elder called the poet a man litterarum subtilitati sine aemulo genitus, "unrivalled for perception in literary knowledge".
 During the Renaissance, several of them were translated into modern languages.